HrbrIO/harbor-docs/docs/quick-start-guide.md

 Give the Beacon Version ID `io.hrbr.howdybeacon:1.0.0`.

 !!!
 Warning
     You must make sure the Beacon Version ID matches the beaconVersionID in your Beacon.
-Otherwise Harbor will not accept the Beacon.
+Otherwise Hrbr will not accept the Beacon.

 Finally we need to configure our Beacon to send messages to to our API Key and to our Application `io.hrbr.helloapp:1.0.0`.
 To find your API Key click on your user avatar in the upper right hand corner and select API Keys.